Icon-Newsletter-smaller

 5. Once you complete your payment, you'll receive an email notification at your nominated email address.

-bir online payment - how to pay bir tax online via unionbank
+how to pay bir online - unionbank

 1. Access UnionBank Online or UnionBank mobile app.